sinaptik/PokemonGo-Bot-SimpleGUI/README.md

 ## The Advanced
 - Download Visual Studio 2015.
 - Clone this Repository.
-- Open the Pokemon Go Rocket API.sln (VS Solution File)
+- Open the Pokemon PoGo-SimpleGUI.sln (VS Solution File)
 - On the Solution Explorer Menu right click "Pokemon.Go.RocketAPI.GUI" and select "Set as Startup Project"
 - Press F5
 - Enter your credentials, select your starting location from the map and start farming.